auth0/docs/articles/appliance/overview.md

 ## What is the Auth0 PSaaS Appliance?

 The Auth0 Private SaaS Appliance (PSaaS Appliance) is an option for your organization when compliance or other policy requirements prevent you from using a multi-tenant cloud service.
-The Auth0 PSaaS Appliance can be deployed in one of three
+The Auth0 PSaaS Appliance can be deployed in one of three places:
-places:

-* A dedicated cloud environment hosted by Auth0.
+* A dedicated cloud environment hosted by Auth0
-* Your cloud environment using Amazon AWS or Microsoft Azure.
+* Your cloud environment using Amazon AWS or Microsoft Azure
-* Your own datacenter (as a managed service) using VMWare or Microsoft Hyper-V
+* Your own datacenter using VMWare or Microsoft Hyper-V (where the PSaaS Appliance is a managed service)

 ## Value Proposition